Factoidal

 JavaScript (js_of_ocaml) /fstar-extracted/w3c-runner.js runs in any modern browser or Node

 The artifacts are rebuilt by CI on every push and ship from docs/fstar-extracted/.
 The Wasm binary links a vendored copy of zarith_stubs_js's runtime.wat + runtime_wasm.js to wire the ml_z_* arbitrary-precision integer primitives through to JavaScript BigInt.
-The one SPARQL suite that doesn't run under Wasm yet is functions, which uses MD5/SHA builtins whose C stubs don't have equivalent Wasm bindings.
+The hash builtins (MD5/SHA family) are realised in pure OCaml (fstar_pure_hashes.ml) specifically so native, JS, and Wasm builds share one code path — the historical functions-suite Wasm gap came from C hash stubs and no longer applies.

 Architecture